ruinahkoh/phantom_agent_lead_generation/README.md

+## Abstract
+This repo contains a prototype of an agentic AI system for PhantomBuster.
+The agent takes a lead generation goal from the user, plans a workflow of phantoms, and simulates their execution in a controlled, human-in-the-loop process.
+This shows how we can move toward autonomous yet controllable lead generation workflows.

 ## Context
 You just joined PhantomBuster, and the Product team needs your help developing an agentic AI system to run lead generation efforts for our customers.
 The engineers already know how to use